Anaizing/soggy-ink-new/content/sample-posts/02-02-2018/index.md

 import HtmlWebpackPlugin from 'html-webpack-plugin'
 ```

-63. Then inside pligins add the following
+63. Then inside plugins add the following

 ```js
     // * Create HTML file that includes reference to bundled JS